CompuTec/AE3.0-Samples/doc/dependencyInjection.md

 ## Scopes - Basics

-The entire framework uses an IoC (Inversion of Control) approach, allowing it to handle multiple connections to different databases simultaneously.
-A separate scope service collection is created for each connection, and as connections may vary by database (due to different enabled plugins), implementation and registrations can be handled differently per connection.
+The CompuTec.Core2 framework utilizes an IoC (Inversion of Control) approach, allowing it to handle multiple connections to different databases simultaneously.
+A separate scoped service collection is created for each connection, enabling unique handling and registrations per connection.

+### Main Levels of Registration

 There are three main levels of registrations available for developers:

-1. **Application Level**: This primary level scope is created once when the application starts.
-This container acts as the base container for all other scopes, meaning that services registered at the application level are available to all connections across databases.
-For instance, a singleton service registered here, like a cache, will be accessible for each company and each connection.
+1. **Application Level**: Created once at application startup, this primary level scope serves as the base container for all other scopes.
+Services registered here, like singletons, are accessible across all connections and databases.

-2. **Company Level**: While not a physical scope (own IoC container), this level allows registering a singleton service on the company level, shared across connections for each database.
+2. **Company Level**: Although not a distinct physical scope, this level allows for registering services that are shared across all connections for a specific database.

-3. **Connection Level**: The default scope where most registrations occur.
+3. **Connection Level**: The default scope where most registrations occur, specific to each database connection.

 ---

-## Registration
+## Registration Methods

 ### 1. By Attribute (Default and Most Common Way)

-You can register a service using an IoC attribute with the following parameters:
+Register a service using an IoC attribute with the following parameters:

-- **Scope**: Choose between Application, Company, or Connection as described above.
+- **Scope**: Choose between Application, Company, or Connection.
-- **Singleton**: Set to true or false.
+- **Singleton**: Set to `true` or `false`.
-- **ReferenceType**: The type with which the annotated implementation will be registered.
+- **ReferenceType**: The type under which the implementation is registered.
-- **Named**: Specify the name of the named implementation, if required.
+- **Named**: Specifies the name of the named implementation if needed.

 ### 2. By Plugin Information

-This version of AppEngine uses the Autofac IoC framework, so all registrations follow this approach.
-To register services in the application scope, override the `BuildAppContainer` method.
-For company scope registration, override the `BuildConnectionContainer` method, ensuring you call the base method in each.
+Using the Autofac IoC framework, registrations can be customized by overriding methods:

+- **Application Scope**: Override the `BuildAppContainer` method.
+- **Company Scope**: Override the `BuildConnectionContainer` method, ensuring you call the base method.

 ### 3. On Application Startup

-This mode is used only if creating a custom application that utilizes the CompuTec Core2 framework.
+Use this method only if creating a custom application that incorporates the CompuTec Core2 framework.

 ---